 For the converse, again let $f\colon U\to \X$ be a smooth cover by a scheme.
-We wish to prove $f^*\F$ is flat.
+We wish to prove that $f^*\F$ is flat.
 This may be done locally on $U$, so we may assume $U$ is a Noetherian affine scheme.
 The result is well-known for schemes, so it suffices to prove that $f^*\F\otimes_{\O_U}-$ is an exact functor on $\qcoh(U)$.
-First we claim that for any sheaf of $\O_U$-modules $\G$, the counit of adjunction $f^*f_*\G \to \G$ has a natural section.
+First we claim that for any $\O_U$-module $\G$, the counit of adjunction $f^*f_*\G \to \G$ has a natural section.
 Indeed, let $W \to U$ be a smooth morphism.
 Then the map

 has a section given by the restriction map